icanzilb/EasyAnimation/README.md

 ========
 One thing I really miss when using CoreAnimation and `CABasicAnimation` is that there's no easy way to create spring animations.
 Luckily a handy library called `RBBAnimation` provides an excellent implementation of spring animations for layers - I translated the code to Swift and included `RBBSpringAnimation` into `EasyAnimation`.

-Here's how the code to create a spring animation for the layer position and corner radius looks like:
+Here's how the code to create a spring animation for the layer position, transform and corner radius looks like:

 <table width="100%">
 <th>EasyAnimation</th>